Skip to content

 The records you should maintain as part of your PTIN WISP compliance package include:

-- The current WISP, signed and dated by the designated information security coordinator, reflecting your actual systems and workflows
+• The current WISP — signed and dated by the designated information security coordinator, reflecting your actual systems and workflows as of the signature date

-- Prior WISP versions, retained to demonstrate a history of updates and program evolution
+• Prior WISP versions — retained to demonstrate a history of updates and program evolution over time

-- Written risk assessment, including the date conducted, methodology, findings, and the safeguards selected in response
+• Written risk assessment — including the date conducted, methodology used, findings documented, and the safeguards selected in response to identified risks

-- Employee training records, with names, dates, topics covered, and completion verification for every training session
+• Employee training records — with names, dates, topics covered, and completion verification for every training session conducted

-- Vendor security agreements, including signed contracts with security provisions for every third party who accesses client data
+• Vendor security agreements — including signed contracts with security provisions for every third party who accesses or could access client data

-- Incident logs, documenting any security events — even minor ones — and the response actions taken
+• Incident logs — documenting any security events, including minor ones such as suspicious emails reported by staff, and the response actions taken

-- Annual review documentation, dated and signed by the security coordinator, confirming the plan was reviewed and identifying any changes made
+• Annual review documentation — dated and signed by the security coordinator, confirming the plan was reviewed and identifying any changes made since the prior version

 No single federal statute specifies a retention period for WISP documentation, but IRS practice guidance and FTC enforcement precedent point to a minimum of five years for all security program records.
-State-level requirements may be longer.
-Store these records in a secure location separate from the primary systems that a breach might compromise, and ensure your information security coordinator has documented access to all of them.
+State-level requirements may be longer — California and New York both impose extended retention obligations for financial records.

 Our cybersecurity specialists work exclusively with tax professionals.
 We will review your current security posture, identify gaps in your PTIN WISP, and deliver a prioritized remediation plan — at no cost to you.